legal resources necessary to hold negligent facilities accountable.

 Belmont Lodge Health Care Center

-This 120-certified bed Medicaid/Medicare-participating nursing facility provides cares and services to the residents and visitors of the city of Pueblo and Pueblo County, Colorado.
-The SSC Pueblo Belmont Operating Company LLC-affiliated Home is located at:
+This long-term care (LTC) facility is a "for profit" 120-certified bed long term care center providing cares and services to residents of Pueblo and Pueblo County, Colorado.
+The Medicare/Medicaid-participating home is located at:

 1601 Constitution Road

 Both the federal government and the state of Colorado have the legal responsibility to levy monetary fines or deny payments through Medicare if a nursing home has violated established rules and regulations that harmed or could have harmed residents.
 Typically, the higher the monetary penalty, the more egregious the citations, violations, and injuries.

 Within the last three years, nursing home regulatory agencies have imposed three heavy monetary fines against Belmont Lodge Health Care Center citing substandard care.
 These penalties include a:

 - $174,410 fine on October 12, 2016, and a

 These fines totaled $320,314.
 Also, Medicare denied payment for services rendered on May 4, 2017, October 12, 2016, and December 8, 2015.